Five mindset shifts for when your website has been “nearly done” for months

 It's easy to get caught up in feature lists and comparison shopping.
 "This platform has 47 integrations!
 This template has animated everything!
 Maybe I need a chatbot and a booking system and a membership portal and… and… and…"

-But intentional, considered design helps your clients focus on what really matters: how you can help them.
+But intentional, considered design helps your clients focus on what really matters: how you can support them.
 Too many features can actually create barriers between you and the people you're here to serve.
-And I don’t know if you’ve ever visited a site with some ‘clever animations’, as I have done, ad book your services.
-It’s about removing friction wherever possible and making it supend felt a little dizzy as you scroll, so much so that you’ve had to click off the tab.
-That’s certainly not making for a good website visitor experience!
+And I don’t know if you’ve ever visited a site with some ‘clever animations’, as I have, and felt a little dizzy as you scroll.
+So much so that you’ve had to click off the tab.
+That is certainly not making for a good website visitor experience.

 5. From "I should just be happy with a basic site" to "I deserve a website that genuinely supports my legacy work"